Skip to main content

 Community Enrichment

 The Port is committed to working on implementing measures designed to reduce the cumulative environmental health burdens on Portside Communities that are attributable to adjacent industrial, maritime, and transportation uses and operations to ensure fair treatment of people of all races, cultures, and incomes.
-The Community Enrichment Goal and Objectives in the MCAS can help the Port address some of the historic environmental injustices that the Portside Communities have experienced through meaningful and frequent engagement and greater opportunities to participate in the Port’s planning and public involvement processes, support for additional recreational and outdoor educational opportunities, and enhanced collaboration to reduce pollution and improve the physical condition of the communities.
+The MCAS Community Enrichment Goal and Objectives can help the Port address some of the Portside Communities historic environmental injustices through meaningful and frequent engagement.
+This includes greater opportunities to participate in the Port’s planning and public involvement processes, support for additional recreational and outdoor educational opportunities, and enhanced collaboration to reduce pollution and improve the physical condition of the communities.

 • Public Health